unional/iso-error/README.md

 ## Limitation

-One limitation remains that you cannot do `err instanceof YourError` across physical boundary.
+One limitation remains that you cannot do `err instanceof YourError` across the physical boundary.
-But `err instanceof IsoError` and `err instanceof Error` works fine.
+But `err instanceof IsoError` and `err instanceof Error` work fine.

-You should use the `err.name` to check for the type of your error.
+You can use `err.name` to check the type of your error, or provide a plugin to instantiate the actual error class during deserialization.

 ## What about stack trace

-Stack trace is maintained inside a physical boundary, just like `Error` does.
+The stack trace is maintained inside a physical boundary, just like `Error` does.
-For security reasons, stack trace is not propagated across physical boundary.
+For security reasons, the stack trace is not propagated across the physical boundary.

-If you think about it, stack trace is useful only to your team who originates the error.
+If you think about it, the stack trace is useful only to your team who originates the error.
 Your consumer should not know or care about the stack trace.
-They contains information about the internal structure of your package and is fragile.
+They contain information about the internal structure of your package and are fragile.

 Use the `errors` property to provide a humanly understandable trace.